barisumog/simple_cache/README.rst

 This value determines the amount of time that value will be considered valid.
 After that, the value is considered expired, and will not be returned.

-Calls to a non-existant cache file, a non-existant key, or an expired key all  return ``None``.
+Calls to a non-existent cache file, a non-existent key, or an expired key all  return ``None``.

 You can set a key with a new value before or after it expires.